 Adding the Events Calendar Widget to a Sidebar

 The Events Calendar widget is a feature that comes bundled with The Events Calendar PRO.
-To activate it, you’ll need to make sure that The Events Calendar PRO is first installed and activate on your site.
+To activate it, you’ll need to make sure that The Events Calendar PRO is first installed and active on your site.